ra1028/swiftui-atom-properties/README.md

 }
 ```

-First, define a todo structure and an enum to filter todo list, and declare state with `StateAtom` that represents a mutable value.
+First, define a todo entity and an enum that represents filtering methods, and declare an atom with `StateAtom` that represents a mutable state.

 ```swift
 struct Todo {